Ireland in the Eurovision Song Contest 2009: Eurosong 2009

 Eurosong 2009 was the national final format developed by RTÉ in order to select Ireland's entry for the Eurovision Song Contest 2009.
-The competition was broadcast on RTÉ One as well as online via the broadcaster's official website rte.ie during a special edition of The Late Late Show held on 20 February 2009 and hosted by Pat Kenny.
+The competition was held on 20 February 2009 at the Studio 4 of RTÉ in Dublin, hosted by Pat Kenny and broadcast on RTÉ One as well as online via the broadcaster's official website rte.ie during a special edition of The Late Late Show.

 Competing entries

 On 18 December 2008, RTÉ opened a submission period where artists and composers were able to submit their entries for the competition until 2 February 2009.
-Artists were also required to indicate the performance and staging details of their song.
+Artists were also required to include their suggestions for the proposed performance or staging details of their songs.
 At the closing of the deadline, 300 entries were received.
-Six finalists were selected by a five-member jury panel with members appointed by RTÉ: singer and former contest winner Linda Martin, Universal Music Ireland director Mark Crossingham, agent and choreographer Julian Benson, RTÉ 2fm DJ and Eurovision commentator Larry Gogan and Head of OGAE Ireland Diarmuid Furlong.
-All of the submissions were evaluated based on four criteria: suitability of the song for Eurovision, quality of the artist, experience of the artist and stage appeal of the artist.
-The finalists were announced on 13 February 2009 with their songs presented on 21 February 2009 during The Derek Mooney Show broadcast on RTÉ Radio 1.
+Six finalists were selected by a five-member jury panel appointed by RTÉ: singer and former contest winner Linda Martin, Universal Music Ireland director Mark Crossingham, agent and choreographer Julian Benson, broadcaster Larry Gogan and chairman of OGAE Ireland Diarmuid Furlong.
+All of the submissions were evaluated based on criteria consisting of the suitability of the song for Eurovision as well as quality, experience and stage appeal of the artist.
+The finalists were announced on 13 February 2009, while their songs were presented on 21 February 2009 during The Derek Mooney Show on RTÉ Radio 1.

 Final

-The national final featured commentary from a panel that consisted of Eurovision commentator Marty Whelan, singer and former contest winner Linda Martin and talk show host Jerry Springer.
+The national final took place on 20 February 2009 and featured guest performances from former contest winners Paul Harrington and Charlie McGettigan as well as commentary from a panel that consisted of commentator Marty Whelan, singer and former contest winner Linda Martin and talk show host Jerry Springer.
 Following the 50/50 combination of votes from four regional juries and public televoting, "Et Cetera" performed by Sinéad Mulvey and Black Daisy was selected as the winner.